-Pipeline ROW and pipeline location

-A pipeline follows a narrow, clear stretch of land, called a ROW, that allows our employees and contractors to access the pipeline for inspections, maintenance, testing, and emergencies.
+Pipeline ROW and pipeline location A pipeline follows a narrow, clear stretch of land, called a ROW, that allows our employees and contractors to access the pipeline for inspections, maintenance, testing and emergencies.
 Approximate location of the pipeline can be determined by the pipeline marker.

-A few important notes when it comes to ROWs and pipeline markers:

-- Markers should never be removed or relocated. - The pipeline marker displays the operator's name, the contents and an emergency phone number. - If an emergency is suspected or discovered, call the number on the marker. - · The ROW must remain clear.
-Structures. stockpiles, stored equipment and burn piles are not permitted within the ROW. - Markers should not be used to give exact locations and are not an alternative to contacting clickbeforeyoudig.com.
+A few important notes when it comes to ROWs and pipeline markers: - Markers should never be removed or relocated. - The pipeline marker displays the operator's name, the contents and an emergency phone number. - If an emergency is suspected or discovered, call the number on the marker. - Pipeline ROW must be kept free from structures and other obstructions to allow access to the pipeline.
+Pipelines are patrolled from the air and the ground and obstructions prevent proper inspections. - Markers should not be used to give exact locations and are not an alternative to contacting clickbeforeyoudig.com.
+Miles Miles